 Because of many things, Plainfield - Frederika is a great place for families with children to consider.
 First of all, many other families with children live here, making Plainfield - Frederika a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Plainfield - Frederika has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Plainfield - Frederika’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of Plainfield - Frederika are slightly less educated than the national average of 21.84% for the average city or town: 14.91% of adults in Plainfield - Frederika have a bachelor's degree or advanced degree
+The percentage of adults in Plainfield - Frederika with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.91% of adults in Plainfield - Frederika have a bachelor's degree or advanced degree.

 The per capita income in Plainfield - Frederika in 2022 was $40,327, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $161,308 for a family of four.
 However, Plainfield - Frederika contains both very wealthy and poor people as well.